Executive Coach. Entrepreneur. Leader. Inventor. Author. Speaker.

 Teaming up with collaborator Eric Kauffman, Margaret is co-leading a Coaching Executive Program, helping leaders learn how to coach in real-time to accelerate growth and results.
 Join us in Costa Rica for a life-changing experience.
 Dates pending.

-Margaret is co-founder (2009) and co-director of the Institute of Coaching at McLean Hospital, an affiliate of Harvard Medical School, and co-founder (2008) and course director of the Coaching in Leadership & Healthcare conference organized by the Institute of Coaching and delivered by Harvard Medical School.
+Margaret is co-founder (2009) and chair of the Institute of Coaching at McLean Hospital, an affiliate of Harvard Medical School, and co-founder (2008) and course director of the Coaching in Leadership & Healthcare conference organized by the Institute of Coaching and delivered by Harvard Medical School.
 She created and teaches the Science of Coaching Psychology course at Harvard University Extension School and transformational leadership and coaching courses at Harvard Medical School Office of Global Education.

 Margaret is a co-founder (2010) and board member of the National Board for Health & Wellness Coaching (NBHWC).
 She spearheaded the formation of a strategic partnership with the National Board of Medical Examiners (2016).
 NBHWC and NBME have established national standards and certification for health and wellness coaches.
 She leads the NBHWC efforts to establish the coach on the healthcare team with CPT codes and reimbursement.